GSRC recommends that the following policy for research computing accounts

 as the preferred method for operation in order to increase faculty access

 to project materials and clarify the role of lab managers.

-The following policy should be put into effect by January, 1995 and be reflected
+The following policy was put into effect by January, 1995 and is reflected

 in CSE Department documents and computer account applications.

 Each MSU research project is assigned its own account with the PI

 or PIs as owner.
 (Each PI may own several accounts.)

 Each MSU research project is assigned a group containing all researchers